Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: The kinetic equation and effective relaxation time

-\end{widetext} where $N_{k}=\left[\exp\left(\beta\omega_{k}\right)-1\right]^{-1}$ is the Bose-Einstein distribution for TO phonons, and $A=\frac{\pi}{2}{g^{2}}$.
+where $N_{k}=\left[\exp\left(\beta\omega_{k}\right)-1\right]^{-1}$ is the Bose-Einstein distribution for TO phonons, and $A=\frac{\pi}{2}{g^{2}}$.
 We use the short-cut notation for the integrals $\int_{\boldsymbol{k_{1}k_{2}}}=\int_{BZ}\frac{d^{3}\boldsymbol{k_{1}}d^{3}\boldsymbol{k_{2}}}{\left(2\pi\right)^{6}}$, where BZ stands for the first Brillouin zone (we take it in spherical approximation).
 Integration over momenta in Eq.(\ref{ITO}) is carried out under the condition of conservation of the total momentum (we neglect Umpklapp processes).
 Conservation of the total energy is expressed in the explicit form in Eq.(\ref{ITO}) by the delta-functions; the forms of their arguments demonstrate that the 1st line corresponds to the scattering of an electron by the TO phonon, while 2nd and 3rd lines correspond to emission and absorption of two TO phonons, correspondingly.

-It appears to be possible to represent complicated collision integral (\ref{ITO}) within much simpler form of relaxation time approximation (RTA):
+Scattering processes change electron energy by the typical amount $\sim k_B T$ that is of the order of typical electron energy in the non-degenerate region $k_B T \gg E_F$ we consider here.
+Therefore the only way to proceed is to solve the kinetic equation (\ref{Beq},\ref{ITO}) numerically and to find non-equilibrium correction to the distribution function $\delta n_{\boldsymbol{p}}$ originating due to electric field $\mathbf{E}$ or temperature gradient $\nabla T$.
+It is useful to present the result of such a computation in terms of some \textit{effective} relaxation time $\tau_{TO}(p,T)$ according to the definition below:

-Effective relaxation rate $\tau^{-1}_{TO}(p;T)$ which provides the best approximation of the exact $ I_{TO}\{\delta n_{\boldsymbol{p}}\}$ by the RTA, can be found by means of the successive approximation method, described in details in the Supporting Material II.
+Effective relaxation rate $\tau^{-1}_{TO}(p;T)$ which provides the best approximation of the exact $ I_{TO}\{\delta n_{\boldsymbol{p}}\}$ by the form of Eq.(\ref{RTA}), can be found by means of the successive approximation method, described in details in the Appendix~\ref{app:calc}.

 Briefly, it works as follows.
 First we note that in the linear regime over weak electric field $E$, modification of the electron distribution function can be written in the form (which follows by comparison between Eq.(\ref{Beq}) and Eq.(\ref{RTA})):